 Application opens online.

-Application closes.
-All recommendation letters must be received by this date to be considered for selection.
+The application closes at 5:00 pm Arizona time.
+All recommendation letters must be received by February 9th at 5 PM to be considered for selection.

 Selection committee evaluates all complete applications.